FAQ

 The first language of the Inuit is Inuktitut.
 Most Inuit speak English as a second language.
 Police event reports reports are written in English.
 You do not have to speak French.

-There is at least one grocery store in each community where you can buy all essential items.
-Nutrition North Canada subsidizes many items.
-Also, you will receive a cost-of-living allowance.
-Visit the Salary and Benefits page for more details.
+Yes, there is at least one grocery store in each community where you can buy all essential items.
+Nutrition North Canada subsidizes many items, which helps in reducing the cost of food.
+Additionally, you will receive a cost-of-living allowance.
+For more detailed information on the allowance, please visit our Salary and Benefits page.

 Most communities have access to a gym.